typedb/typedb-docs/12-comparisons/01-semantic-web-and-typedb.md

 };
 ```

-As mentioned, TypeDB is not built for the same uses cases that OWL was built for.
+As mentioned, TypeDB is not built for the same use cases that OWL was built for.
 As such, a one-to-one direct mapping cannot be made.
 When working with multiple classes, for example, modelling decisions need to be taken into consideration: which become entities and which roles, in TypeDB.

 ## Verification with SHACL